 If you see your attorney in person, use a thumb drive to bring the file(s) to his/her office.

-Ask your attorney if they have a file inbox for large files.
+Ask your attorney or lawyer if they have a file inbox for large files.

 If you have space available in your iCloud account, you can upload your file(s) to iCloud Files and share it with your attorney from there.